ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/Product requirement document (PRD).md

 ## 2. Key functions and Algorithm behind of this software
 * Data Aquisition
   * Read csv file into pandas dataframe.
-* Data Processing
+* Data Processing (mainly without GUI)
   * Use pandas achieve data cleaning.
     * Drop useless (empty) rows and columns.
     * Change the column names.
     * Add Date column from Date&Time.
     * Calculate mean value of each date.
-(Use Date column as index) (Other columns are also acceptable)
+(Use Date column as index) (Other columns are also acceptable) (with GUI)
 * Data Visualization
   * Use matplotlib.pyplot achieve data visualization.
+    * Draw the graph using Date as x values and Day Average Temperature as y values.
-      * Draw the graph with one set of x values and single/multiple sets of y values.
+    * Draw the graph using Time as x values and Temperature in one day as y values.
-* Data Comparison
+  * Data plotting with recommended range.
     * For indoor temperature analyzing only (CSET, PMB data, or other similar structure data)
-    * Method from CIBSE Guide A
+      * Method from CIBSE TM52 The limits of thermal comfort: avoiding overheating in European buildings
-      * NOT FINISHED!!!!!!----------
-      * For Educational buildings: recommended temperature:
+        * The equation for calculating comfort temperature:
-        * Summer: 21-25 C
-        * Winter: 19-21 C
+        * $$ T_{comf}=0.33T_{rm}+18.8 $$
+        * Where: $T_{comf}$ is Comfort Temperature, $T_{rm}$ is Running mean outdoor air temperature.
+        * For normal expectation, the suggested accpetable range is $_{\pm }3K$.
+    * Draw the graph using Date as x values and Day Average Temperature as y values with recommended range.
+    * Draw the graph using Time as x values and Temperature in one day as y values with recommended range.
 * Data Storage and Return
-  * For data:
-    * Output csv files.
-  * For graphs:
-    * Output svg files.
+  * Output graph in svg files.
 * GUI
-  * Use tkinter.
-The graphics_helper.py is credit to CMU 15112 [Develop Guide](https://www.cs.cmu.edu/~112/notes/notes-graphics.html)
+  * Use tkinter to create a dashboard.
+    * Input and output directory selection.
+    * Date and time (start/end) selection.
+    * Plotting.
+    * Quit.
 ## 3. Similar products in the market
     Excel, Tableau, Knime